Overview

 Other deductions that may appear:

-- Salary advance recovery: If you took an advance against future salary, it is recovered in scheduled installments
+- Salary advance recovery: if you took an advance against future salary, it's recovered in scheduled installments

-- Loan EMI: Company-provided loans (home, personal, vehicle) are recovered from salary
+- Loan EMI: company-provided loans (home, personal, vehicle) get recovered from salary

 Step 4: Calculate Your Net Take-Home